 Chilled Water and Dual Temp Piping: 1-1/2” Fiberglass with 850 degree F rating with self sealing all purpose jacket, 25/50 spread/smoke development rating.
 Insulation on fittings and valves on hot water and chilled water lines should consist of insulating cement finished with a canvas jacket dipped in Arabol or aluminum sheet metal held in place with aluminum straps.

-High Pressure Steam Piping: 2” O.C.
-Kaylo, 12.5 lb. density, with factory applied canvas jacket and sizing
+Low Pressure Steam and Condensate Piping: 1-1/2" O.C.
+Kaylo, 12.5 lb. density, with factor applied canvas jacket and sizing.

 Hot Water Storage Tanks and Generators: 3” blocks of 85% magnesia, securely wired into place, covered with 1-1/2” mesh wire with layer of plastic insulating cement 3/8” troweled over the wire, then finished with a 1/8” layer of hard finish cement, troweled to smooth hard finish.